RocketCityDynamics/Success-with-Nvidia-545-drivers-in-Ubuntu-22.04-LTS/README.md

 # Success-with-Nvidia-545-drivers-in-Ubuntu-22.04-LTS

 There is a lot of scattered information on how to succeed with Nvidia GPUs and Ubuntu 22.04.
+Getting it right is crucial to working with advanced graphics, artifical intelligence, and machine learning on your Ubuntu Linux PC.
 This is what worked for us with a 3070 GPU.
 The resulting happy install is capable of supporting advanced graphics like Unreal Engine 5 as well as AI and ML libraries on the same machine.
-Further revisions are forthcoming as we continue to experiment with added functionality.
+Further revisions are forthcoming as we continue to experiment with added functionality and clean up these commands.

+This repo offers a holistic view of the OTS hardware and software.
+They need each other to function optimally.

+What this is meant to fix:
+1. Green bars and dots on the screen.
+2. Lost monitor functionality.
+If you use more than one screen then this should make them both happy.
+3. Black screen of death.
+Windows has a blue screen.
+Linux has a black screen, with the abyss staring back at you.
+This is written so you're not lost in space.
+4. System instability.
+The green dots kept coming back.
+After bookmarking over a dozen blog pages with ads, one big repo was better.
+Imagine trying to read all those pages with annoying ads and green bars flickering in your face.
+THAT BEHAVIOR IS BEYOND ANNOYING!!!
+5. The #1 frustration here was that the install was only stable once and ran great.
+There were mutiple reasons why.
+Most assume "the card is bad" when they just need a better test procedures and clear instructions.
+There's admin and setup tricks along the way to making this work.
+It's all here in just one document with no clickbaiting bullshit.
+Not sorry.

 **Preamble**

 (I’m between jobs and had the time to write this and test it.
 Skip the like-and-subscribe.
 There’s no ads.
-Just hire me!)
+Fork the repo and hire me!)

 Chances are you’ve heard about the rapid pace of AI and how Linux is at the heart of it.
 You will need hardware and software upgrades both to make it work.
 Configuring both can be a bit of a challenge for some.
-The software packages are really just starting to get their sea legs.
+The needed libraries are really just starting to get their sea legs.

+The pattern laid out here for install, test, and debug is what's important.
+You will likely need to tinker a bit with the revision numbers on your machine.
 If you have a new Nvidia 3060, 3070, or 3080 graphics card and run Ubuntu Linux 22 you’ve likely had a tough time between 2022-2023.
 There is a LOT of conflicting information in November 2023 on what libraries to install, from where, in what order, and for what bugs that pop up.
 What works for a 3060 or 3080 doesn’t work for the 3070 8GB that I have.
 They’re good bang-for-the-buck cards but they all need something a little different.
 Ubuntu 20 and 22 both act different, as well.
+This repo is geared towards 22.04 LTS.

+**What the problem really is**

 The Ubuntu libraries and repos are currently a little out of sync.
 Nvidia drivers need the right cuda toolkit to be happy.
 The pattern and debug tools listed here will help you along the way.
 Diagnostic commands and logs are listed at the bottom.
 The bugs listed are common but solutions are scattered.
 Weeks of singular effort was extended to research and test all of this.
 It deserves a good and thorough write-up in one spot.

 **Situation**

-The range of Nvidia drivers from 470, 515, 525, 535, 545---I tested all of them on my Ubuntu 22.04 LTS install with one 3070 8GB graphics card.
+The range of Nvidia drivers from 470, 515, 525, 535, 545 --I tested all of them on my Ubuntu 22.04 LTS install with one 3070 8GB graphics card.
 Most of them puked.
+This build and debug document helps explain why.
-The correct CUDA toolkit version changes according to which driver you use on which card.
+The correct CUDA toolkit version changes according to:
+_which driver_ you use
+on _which card_
+in _which Ubuntu version_.

 The Nvidia driver appears to need the CUDA toolkit to function and for you to build onto.
 Using the GPU in your data science code requires libraries that talk directly to it.
-The CUDA toolkit is the highway for those libraries.
+We are building this parallel highway, basically.
+The CUDA toolkit is the highway for those "vehicles", or libraries.
 Otherwise you just have a nice gaming rig.
 This lets you have both!
 The catch is you can’t cut corners to get there.

 As of this writing in November 2023, ubuntu-cuda-toolkit is on version 11.5.
-I needed version 12.3 from Nvidia to make the new 545 driver work.
+I needed version 12.3 directly from Nvidia to make the new 545 driver work.
+A few simple lines of Ubuntu commands didn't make it work.
+This is a little involved.
 That’s a bit of a curve ball for newbies.
 Ubuntu’s repos just haven’t caught up yet and it’s nobody’s fault.
 This should be a more straight forward install in a few months and I hope to help that along.

-Cuda 10-11.4 is recommended by older posts.
+Cuda 10-11.4 is recommended by older posts for Ubuntu 20.
 Ubuntu 22 only partially works with those later drivers.
 470 is supposedly more stable but that crashes in Ubuntu 22 as well.
-545 finally works.
+545 finally works!
+Whomever did that, good job!
+I'm standing on the shoulders of giants, and you can too.
 The extra libraries and configuration shown here were the real challenges to piece together.

 If you’ve gone around in circles with this until now, these steps should be more straight forward.
-GPUS need more power and you will end up adding a power supply and a cooler for reliability and stability.
+GPUS also need more power.
+You will end up adding a power supply and a cooler for reliability and stability.
 Do it or you’ll be sorry.
 If you have a gaming rig then you likely updated these things already.
 Making them work smoother in Linux is the point of all these words.

 (Bookmark or fork this repo.
-There’s a few reboots involved.)
+There’s a few reboots involved and you'll need to come back.)

 **Extra hardware**